Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 Do Chihuahuas Cry Tears?

-Some people might mistakenly think their Chihuahua is crying tears because of how watery Chihuahua eyes can be, but there are many reasons why your dog’s eyes might be watery which we will discuss below.
+Some people might mistakenly think their Chihuahua is crying tears because of how watery Chihuahua eyes can be, but there are various reasons behind those watery peepers, which we will discuss below.

 chihuahua looking sad with tears in his eyes